Details under section 4(1)b of the Right to Information Act, 2005

 Wherever specific Regulations are not separately notified, the relevant rules and instructions of the Central Government will apply.

-The ABMP maintains records of all the cases in which orders are passed and hosted on its website.
-These files contain all the record from the receipt of the case till issue of the orders.
+The ABMP maintains records of all the cases from the receipt of the case till issue of the orders

-The ABMP maintains records of all the cases in which orders are passed and hosted on its website.
-These files contain all the record from the receipt of the case till issue of the orders.
+The ABMP maintains records of all the cases from the receipt of the case till issue of the orders

-The role and functions of the Adjudicatory Board does not envisage consultation with individual users or public.
-The Adjudicatory Board, however, consults Major port Authorities, terminal operators operating in Major Ports, the Government, different Chambers of Commerce and Industries, Representative Bodies of port users and major port organizations of the concerned Major Ports or Private Terminal Operators, wherever necessary.
+The Adjudicatory Board follows consultation process with stakeholders viz.
+Major port Authorities, different Chambers of Commerce and Industries, Representative Bodies of port users and major port organizations, wherever necessary.

 The ABMP is empowered under Rule 78 of the Major Ports Adjudicatory Board Rules, 2023 to take the assistance of any Major Port or other institutions, consultants, advisors, experts, including legal experts, chartered accountants, surveyor and such other technical and professional persons, as it may consider necessary on payment, if any, of reasonable fee and ask them to submit reports or furnish any information.

-A] Presiding Officers & Members of the Major Ports Adjudicatory Board
+A. Presiding Officers & Members of the Adjudicatory Board for Major Ports:

 Sr. No.